flamarion/yolt_project/README.md

 ### Preparation

-It has been tested with Minikube for a while, so take a look how to install and configure minikube here:
+It has been tested with Minikube, so take a look at how to install and configure minikube here:

 https://kubernetes.io/docs/tasks/tools/install-minikube/